 Media innovation and Disney go hand in hand.
-So a recent announcement that Disney would be creating its own streaming service wasn’t a huge surprise.
+So an announcement that Disney would be creating its own streaming service wasn’t a huge surprise.
 What was interesting to some is that the Mouse had actually signed a deal with Netflix not too long ago.

 What exactly does this mean for both sides?
 Let’s explore.